 Of course, tread carefully with moisturizing products like creams and butters as too much of a good thing with 4B hair can lead to product build-up.

 Detangle your hair while conditioning it.
 This practice will make the detangling process to the next level.

 Detangling while the conditioner is in place helps to create much-needed slippage to make the detangling process far more tolerable than trying to complete this task on dry hair.

 4B hair is delicate, which means you cannot be too aggressive with this hair.
 Always choose products that are gentle to your scalp and hair and comb this hair with kindness.

 4B hair is a wiry, z-shaped hair that can be prone to dryness and lack vibrance.
 It feels coarse to touch and is susceptible to shrinkage.

-Make every effort to follow a hair care regimen that compliments this hair.
+Make every effort to follow a 4B hair care regimen that compliments your hair.

 Always aim for moisture as this will help strengthen these strands and be kind to your 4B strands.